BlueBrain/morphoclass/CONTRIBUTING.md

 you can link in your new issue.

 Once you have verified that no similar issues exist yet, feel free to open a new issue.

+## Working on the Code
+Our extended documentation on https://morphoclass.readthedocs.io has a dedicated installation section that will guide you through a development installation of MorphoClass.
+Please follow it to prepare your environment.

+When working on the code please keep the following points in mind:

+* enable pre-commit (`pre-commit install`)
+* use `black` and `isort` to auto-format
+	* `pre-commit` should normally do that for you automatically
+	* check via `tox -e lint` (also runs `flake8`)
+	* trigger formatting for all files via `tox -e format`
+* apply PEP8, check via `tox -e lint`
+* adding type annotations is preferred, use `tox -e type` for checking
+* re-generate the API docs for new modules via `tox -e apidoc`, check using `tox -e apidoc-check`
+* write unit tests, test by running `pytest tests` in the project root
+* add docstrings (NumPy style)
+* work on branches, don't push to `main`.

 ## Creating Pull Requests
 If you wish to contribute to the code base, opening a pull request on GitHub is the right thing to do!

 Please read the following paragraphs to make sure that your work can be considered for a potential integration in our source code.

 ### Refer to an issue
 In general, every pull request should refer to a specific issue.
-If you would like to provide your contribution on a untracked issue, please create first an issue as explained [here](#CreatingIssues) so that we can discuss the value of the proposed contribution and its implementation.
+If you would like to provide your contribution to an untracked issue, please create first an issue as explained [here](#creating-issues) so that we can discuss the value of the proposed contribution and its implementation.

 ### Add unit tests
 Concerning CI tests, we are running various checks on linting, unit tests, docs, and packaging.
 If you are adding or modifying a functionality in the code, you are also expected to provide a unit test demonstrating and checking the new behavior.

 ### Add type annotations
 We are gradually introducing type annotations to our code, and our CI performs type checking with [mypy](https://mypy.readthedocs.io/en/stable/index.html).
 If your PR introduces a new function or heavily modifies an existing function, you should also add type annotations for such function.

 ### Update dependencies
 If your PR introduces a dependency on a new python package, this should be